lynx-family/primjs/docs/unsupported_sepcifications.md

   default:
     function* x() {}
-} // The async function has the same effect. x; // Qjs cannot correctly raise a Reference-Error, which means that objects created in the switch env are beging used by the outside  scope.
+} // The async function has the same effect. x; // Qjs cannot correctly raise a Reference-Error, which means that objects created in the switch env are beginning used by the outside  scope.
 ```